Skip to main content

 Extracting Domain from NTLM over HTTP and SMB

-The spraycharles parse subcommand will extract the internal domain from both NTLM over HTTP and SMB services using a command similar to the one listed below.
+The Spraycharles parse subcommand will extract the internal domain from both NTLM over HTTP and SMB services using a command similar to the one listed below.

 spraycharles parse https://example.com/ews

-spraycharles analyze myresults.csv
+spraycharles analyze myresults.json

 Disclaimer